0yqc/0yqc.github.io/README.md

 ## License

-This work is licensed under the Creative Commons Attribution Share-Alike license.
+This work is licensed under the GNU General Public License.

 You are free to use this as it is or modified, but please:
 - Make Contributions